-m=text 14000 RTP/AVP 100 98

-a=rtpmap:98 t140/1000

-a=fmtp:98 cps=90

-a=rtpmap:100 red/1000

-a=fmtp:100 98/98/98

-a=rtt-mixer

 4-5.
 If the called party doesn’t support RTP-mixer-based method, when the called party receives an SDP offer containing “a=rtt-mixer” in “m=text” line, it would remove “a=rtt-mixer” in the corresponding “m=text” line in the SDP answer.
 The SDP example is shown as below:

+Table 5.2.1.3: SDP example